devutkarsh/blog.github.io/content/post/edge-authentication-token-service-java.md

 }
 ```

-The authentication source code is available on [github](https://github.com/plotkai-interactive/edge-auth) where you can explore the  The Authorization flow we will be covering in next tutorial along with basics about [Open Policy Agent](#).
-This whole edge auth module will also be a part of upcoming tutorial for [istio and it's benefits](../istio-service-mesh-in-kubernetes) in [kubernetes](../getting-started-with-kubernetes-manifests).
+The authentication source code is available on [github](https://github.com/plotkai-interactive/edge-auth) where you can explore the  The Authorization - Part 2 flow we will be covering in next tutorial along with basics about [Open Policy Agent](#).
+This whole edge auth module will also be a used in an upcoming tutorial for [istio and it's benefits](../istio-service-mesh-in-kubernetes) in [kubernetes](../getting-started-with-kubernetes-manifests).

 Also, we are trying to build the edge-auth as a generic container image for secure system communications in a microservice architecture.
-If you wish to contribute to it, feel free to reach out.
+If you like building stuff and want to work on FOSS projects feel free to reach out and contribute to the project.